Plancherel-Rotach asymptotic expansion for some polynomials from indeterminate moment problems: Berg-Letessier-Valent polynomials

-Unlike \eqref{fn-hat-airy}, we don't have $w(x)$ on the left hand side of the above equation because the weight function $w(x)$ is unknown for the Berg--Valent polynomials.
-But it seems reasonable to conjecture that at least one of the weight functions for the Berg--Valent polynomials should behave like
+Unlike \eqref{fn-hat-airy}, we don't have $w(x)$ on the left hand side of the above equation because the weight function $w(x)$ is unknown for the Berg-Letessier-Valent polynomials.
+But it seems reasonable to conjecture that at least one of the weight functions for the Berg-Letessier-Valent polynomials should behave like

 We shall revisit this issue in \S 6. \end{rmk}